 - Repeat twice a day until you see those pesky dark patches disappear

-Red Onions For Fairer Skin
+Red Onions For Radiant Skin

 We can hear you say, “that’s weird”, but fret not, we’ll explain why.
 Hyperpigmentation occurs due to the oxidisation of melanocytes.
 Since Red Onions contain Vitamin C, a well-known anti-oxidant, they’re just right for the job!